RHS School Gardening Award

 Why did we decide to work with the RHS and who else was involved?

 On Friday 12 October 2018 we invited residents from a neighbouring residential care home to our RHS Big Soup Share to celebrate our school's horticulture achievements.

 We made soup from pumpkins we grew and enjoyed a lunch with some of the staff and children from Village 3 in our school's café area.

 What knowledge and skills did participants learn?

 Besides the horticulture skills we learnt whilst growing our pumpkins and marrow, the children learnt how to make a soup from them.
 Gross and fine motor skills were practised in our food preparation when scooping seeds out and safely cutting the veg into sections and washing and clearing up after.

-What were the benefits to the school or gardening group?
+What were the benefits to the school and our local community?